Table of contents

 1. A good advisor will first start by getting to know their clients’ hopes and fears and then be future-focused to help them achieve their long-term financial goals.

-2. With so many mixed messages about property investing out there (many coming from parties with vested interests), a good property advisor will help remove his client’s anxiety by simplifying the complex.
+2. With so many mixed messages about property investing out there (many coming from parties with vested interests), a good property advisor will help remove their client’s anxiety by simplifying the complex.

 They will provide clarity around the complicated world of wealth creation which involves much more than just property — but includes finance, tax, economics and the law.